 And there you have it.
 Super easy and fun!
 Since I used fake pumpkins I’ll be able to bring these bad boys out every year instead of having to buy them.

-I’d love to see what you came up with, post your pictures in the comments below!
+I’d love to see what you came up with, let me know what you’ve done to make your pumpkins extra warty. -Amy

 More Posts Like This